eg538/3DTicTacToe/README.md

 ## Installation

-This game requires OCaml and opam, OCaml Graphics and Camlimages.
+This game requires OCaml and opam, OCaml Graphics and CamlImages.
 If OCaml and opam are not installed, please click this link and follow the listed instructions: http://www.cs.cornell.edu/courses/cs3110/2018sp/install.html

 X11/XQuartz are also needed for Graphics support.
 If homebrew is installed, it can be installed by running